majormatt28/majormatt28/README.md

 ### What I've worked on:
 -FunFlix - A way to browse recently released movies to rate and comment under.\
--Ink-Gaming - A pleace to upload videos, images and just text based on all the latest news in gaming.
+-Ink-Gaming - A place to upload videos, images and just text based on all the latest news in gaming.

 ### Some Tech Blogs I've worked on: